argoproj-labs/training-material/README.md

 * [Yuan Tang](https://github.com/terrytangyuan), [Akuity](https://akuity.io)

-## Troubleshooting

-* Turn your VPN off.
-* Clear your browser's cache.

-If you find any problem - please raise an issue - or better still create a pull request to fix it.

 ## Contributing

-Changes are propagated to Killercoda's CDN once committed to `master` branch.
-So this means you changes must be on `master` to be seen.
+Changes are propagated to Killercoda's CDN once committed to the `master` branch.
+So this means your changes must be on `master` to be seen.
 This means you will need to fork this repo and set up your own Killercoda scenario in order to preview your changes.

 If you open a PR with major changes to the code or assets (i.e. not just changing text or fixing typos), please include a link to your version of the Killercoda course (if possible) so we can preview it before merging.